ansible/ansible-navigator/docs/faq.md

-The easiest place to have ansible collections is in the project directory, in a playbook adjacent collections directory. (eg `ansible-galaxy collections install ansible.utils -p ./collections`).
+The easiest place to have ansible collections is in the project directory, in a playbook adjacent collections directory. (eg `ansible-galaxy collection install ansible.utils -p ./collections`).
 The playbook directory is automatically mounted in the execution environment and the collections should be found.
 Another option is to build the collections into an execution environment using